ManzarMaaz/PYTHON-BOOTCAMP/Projects/Calculator/README.md

 # 🧮 Python Calculator (CLI App)

-A simple command-line calculator built using Python as part of my #100DaysOfCode journey with [Angela Yu's Python Bootcamp](https://www.udemy.com/course/100-days-of-code/).
+A simple command-line calculator built using Python as part of my #100DaysOfCode journey

 ## 📌 Features